callawaycloud/llm-apex-agents/README.md

 - [ ] create & run other agents
 - [ ] ???

-### Custom Action
+### Custom Tools

-Creating a custom action is easy.
+Creating a custom tool is easy.
 Just create a class that implements the IAgentTool interface and add it to the map of tools when you create the prompt.

 ```java
 public class GreetingAgentTool implements IAgentTool {